 Underarm sweat can be an embarrassing issue for anyone, especially if you're sweating too much in a public or professional setting where eyes will be on you.
-Being the butt of someone else's joke is never fun, and if you don’t have the right antiperspirant, excessive sweating remains a problem.
+If you don’t have the right antiperspirant, excessive sweating remains a problem.
 One antiperspirant product that’s come up in recent years is underarm sweat pads.

 The goal of these pads is to stick under the arm and either absorb or prevent sweat entirely.
 Sounds great, right?
 Well, that may not be so, and today we're going to take a look at underarm sweat pads to see how well they really work.